 Paul Merriman’s Site (free) – This free site is filled many useful investing resources, including model portfolios with specific ETF recommendations for Vanguard, Fidelity, Schwab, and TD Ameritrade.
 It also includes model portfolios with mutual fund recommendations for Vanguard, Fidelity, and T. Rowe Price.
 Here you will also find useful investing e-books, articles, and videos.
 Paul Merriman is “retired” from the investment advisory firm he founded, and he has no difficulty calling BS on much of what goes on in the investment industry.

-The Motley Fool (free & premium) – Motley Fool focuses on individual stocks, which is certainly not for everyone and indeed many convincingly argue individual investors should avoid individual stocks.
+The Motley Fool (free & premium) – Motley Fool focuses on individual stocks, which is certainly not for everyone.
+Indeed many convincingly argue individual investors should avoid individual stocks.
 But if you like the idea of owning a piece of a company, and building a portfolio of solid companies to own for the long term, the Motley Fool provides education and recommendations to help start your own research.

 American Association of Individual Investors (free & premium) – AAII’s mission is to provide unbiased, actionable investment education, information and research to help you grow your investment wealth.
 There are also local chapters where like-minded investors meet up.